stanford-crfm/levanter/docs/Configuration-Guide.md

 * `decay`: The decay period.
 The LR will decay to `min_lr_ratio * learning_rate` over this period.
 * `rewarmup`: The re-warmup period.
 If using cycles, the LR will be re-warmed from the final value of the previous cycle back to the peak value of the next cycle.

-All of these parameters can be specified in terms of a fraction of the total number of steps or as an absolute number of steps.
+All of these parameters can be specified in terms of a fraction of the total number of steps of a cycle or as an absolute number of steps.

-**IMPORTANT**: For *stable* and *re*warmup, the fraction is relative to the cycle length, while for the other phases, it's relative to the total number of steps.

 If you want to use a learning rate schedule with cycles, you can specify the number of cycles with the `cycles` parameter.
 The LR will be decayed to `min_lr_ratio * learning_rate` at the end of each cycle.

+You can also specify `cycles` as a list, e.g. `[10000, 25000, 50000]`.
+In this case, `cycles` is interpreted as the end points for cycles, with the final step implicitly being a cycle end.
-You can also use the `haps` parameter to specify more fine-grained control over the cycles.
-If you specify `haps`, `cycles` is ignored and the number of cycles is determined by the length of `haps`.
-In particular, with `haps` we schedule "pit stops" at specific training steps. `cycles` is equivalent to `haps` with the low points evenly spaced at `[num_train_steps / (c + 1)]`.
+`cycles` as an int is equivalent to list `cycles` with the low points evenly spaced at `[num_train_steps / (c + 1)]`.

 Also note that if *rewarmup* is 0, there will be no rewarmup period, meaning the LR will jump